5queezer/aurox-logger/README.md

 Logs the Aurox signals to a database.

 ## Configuration
-Set environment variables DATABASE_URL and
+Set environment variables DATABASE_URL and WEBHOOK_PASSWORD